geetha165/Sales_Dashboard_Design/README.md

-Got it ✅
-Here’s your **final README** for Task 8 in the same markdown style you used before:

----

 # 📊 Simple Sales Dashboard Design

 **Objective:** Create a basic interactive dashboard that shows sales performance by product, region, and month.